olegabu/fabric-starter/deployments/one-main-org/README.md

 ```

 This starts network on node a, creates channel 'common'; when register new orgs new bilateral channels ('a-b', 'a-c')
-are automatically created; then orgs 'b' and 'c' are registered in channels 'common', 'a-b', 'a-c'
+are automatically created; then orgs 'b' and 'c' are registered in channels 'common', 'a-b', 'a-c'.
+The third parameter 'b' is added at registering org 'c' in order to create the channel 'b-c' same time as organization 'c' is created.

 2.4) On org 'b' run command:
     `./org-start-node.sh`